-Earlier this week, Gravit-e headed out for its fourth annual company retreat.
+Earlier this week, Gravit-e headed out for its fifth annual company retreat.
 ‘Twas a fine outing on an otherwise mundane (albeit beautiful) Monday in mid-July.
 As developers, we too need to ditch our desks once a while to take advantage of Vancouver’s oft-short lived sun.
 We shuffled out of our air conditioned office to get reacquainted with one of Vancouver’s many picturesque locations.
 This year we found ourselves at Deep Cove, North Van’s go-to place for laid back outdoor activities.
 We kayaked to Coquitlam and back, hiked Quarry Rock, and finished off the day at Tap and Barrel for great local eats.

 The day started off with Vancouver Shuttle Hire taking us from our office directly to our first stop, Deep Cove Kayak.
 Upon arrival, we knew it was going to be very ideal conditions; the sun was out, the water was relatively calm, and there was a pleasant breeze.
 We approached our kayaks on shore that were neatly lined eleven in a row.

-Pictured above: Deep Cove Kayaks on shore
+Pictured above: Our Kayaks on shore

 Pictured Above: Our canoes “docked” at Belcarra park; Not pictured; Our Lunch from Honey’s Doughnuts